freedomlesiagho/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to delete betty file from /tmp/my_first_directory
+script to delete my_first_directory from /tmp directory